bayyangjie/Linear-Regression-Analysis_E-commerce-Data/README.md

 * Time on App: Average time spent on App in minutes
 * Time on Website: Average time spent on Website in minutes
 * Length of Membership: Number of years the customer has been a member with the business.

+# Approach
+Performed EDA to understand the correlation between all variables.
+This can be used to validate results from the regression model.

+Split the data into training and testing data at 70% and 30% respectively then fitting the data to the linear model and perform model training.

+After model training, the unseen data (X_test) is fitted to the model to generate prediction values of the repsonse variable.

+The model performance is evaluated using evaluation metrics such as MAE, MSE and RMSE which gives an overall assessment of how off the predictions are from the actual values.
+Residual analysis was also conducted as part of the model evaluation to verify whether the residuals (i.e., the differences between actual and predicted values) follow a normal distribution — which would indicate that the model errors are randomly distributed (spread around zero, both positive and negative without structure) and generally small across all data points.